27 Popular Foods in Argentina You Have to Try

 Lamb on a spit in Patagonia

-The land is inhospitable and harsh in Patagonia.
+The land in Patagonia is inhospitable and harsh.
 But ranchers were needed to occupy the vast swaths of land and the best way to conquer it was with sheep farms.

-So in Patagonia you won’t see as much cattle as you’ll see in the pampas closer to Buenos Aires, here lamb rules the asados.
+So in Patagonia you won’t see much cattle like you’ll see in the pampas closer to Buenos Aires.
+And consequentially, lamb rules here.

 You’ll find lamb on the menu in most restaurants across Patagonia but for the full experience try a dia de campo excursion (day in the countryside) at a traditional estancia.

 We spent the night at the Nibepo Aike Estancia in El Calafate and the lamb there was exquisite.
-Seriously, I typically hate lamb and its gamey taste, but the lamb at Nibepo Aike was the first lamb I ever enjoyed!
+Seriously, I usually hate lamb and its gamey taste, but the lamb at Nibepo Aike was the first lamb I ever enjoyed.
+The flavor is seriously different due to their grazing (I don’t even like the lamb in the north of Argentina, for example).

 Chipá is a small cheesy roll, the bread is dense and moist on the inside and crunchy on the outside.